- The average cost of car insurance in Washington is $2,389 a year or $199 per month, based on our data analysis.

 Full coverage car insurance in Washington

-The average annual premium in Washington is $1,608 for a full coverage policy with limits of 100/300/100 – $100,000 in bodily injury coverage, $300,000 in bodily injury coverage per accident and $100,000 in property damage coverage.
+In Washington, you can expect to pay around $2,389 per year for full coverage car insurance for the limits of 100/300/100 – $100,000 in bodily injury coverage, $300,000 in bodily injury coverage per accident and $100,000 in property damage coverage.

 Calculate the cost of car insurance in Washington

-Washington car insurance rates by ZIP Code
+Calculate car insurance rates by ZIP code in Washington

 Estimate car insurance in Washington by car model

-For instance, luxury brands like Maserati, BMW, Porsche, and Audi usually have higher insurance costs.
-Cars like Subaru, Hyundai, Honda and Mazda are often cheaper to insure.
+For example, luxury brands like Maserati, BMW, Porsche and Audi tend to have higher insurance costs.
+On the other hand, more affordable brands like Subaru, Hyundai, Honda and Mazda typically come with the cheapest insurance cost.

 Guide: How to estimate car insurance using our car insurance estimator tool